Com - the flavour of autumn - VietNamNet

 The speciality is sold by street vendors or in shops.
 It can also be found on the breakfast or buffet menu of many hotels in Hanoi.

-There are also com cakes - a Vietnamese must-have for happy occasions, including weddings and the Lunar New Year.
+There are also com cakes - a Vietnamese must-have for happy occasions, including weddings and the Lunar New Year./.VNA

 OR QUICK LOGIN